What Happens to Expired Makeup: The 2 Main Reasons Why You Should Throw Out Old Makeup

 · Facial and Eye Makeup - Blushes, eyeshadows, bronzers, and face powders in general tend to last longer as they are dry formulations, containing little to no moisture as liquid and cream products do.
 However, you will know that they have expired once they start losing pigmentation, dry out and become hardened, or they might even start to crumble, which will make them unusable.

-· Lip glosses tend to dry up, losing their pigmentation and shimmer over time, which once again affects their application
+· Lip glosses tend to dry up, losing their pigmentation and shimmer over time, which once again affects their application.

 Image of makeup products and a makeup bag as a part of post talking about what to do with expired makeup and if it is bad to use expired makeup.